-If you are facing assault and battery charges in Michigan, then you need the assistance of our experienced Michigan criminal defense attorneys.
+If you are facing assault and battery charges in Michigan, then you need the assistance of our experienced Michigan assault and battery attorneys.
 Our team at Grewal Law PLLC will help build a strong defense for your case.

 Assault and battery charges are brought against someone when he or she has attempted to cause physical injury (assault) resulting in actual contact such as hitting someone (battery).
 These charges are typically categorized as a misdemeanor except in certain circumstances where the accused could be charged with a felony.